 The person’s Honne is, “No, I don’t wanna go as I’m exhausted!” but at the same time, one concern comes to the mind saying, “I don’t want them to feel bad about rejecting their invitation but I need to say no.” So in this case, typical Japanese people tend to decide to use Tatemae saying, “I’d love to go, but sorry I have other plans.”

-So instead of directly saying “No”, Tatemae sounds bit positive and a nicer way to hide Honne.
-Some people even use more extreme Tatemake like, “Sure, let’s go!” even though their Honne (true feeling) is “No, I don’t wanna go.”
+So instead of directly saying “No”, Tatemae sounds a bit positive and a nicer way to hide Honne.
+Some people even use more extreme Tatemae like, “Sure, let’s go!” even though their Honne (true feeling) is “No, I don’t wanna go.”

 If you look at social media use, you will find interestingly that Twitter is the place where Japanese people feel more comfortable to tell the truth WITH anonymous usernames.